oroz28/TAI_DeFoG_Submission/README.md

 ---

-## Additional Experiments Performed
+## Additional Performed Experiments

-Beyond the replication of the original DeFoG results, we conducted an extensive set of **additional experiments** to explore new behaviors, sampling configurations, and model variations.
+Beyond the replication of the original DeFoG results, we conducted a set of **additional experiments** to explore new behaviors, sampling configurations, and model variations.
-Since the execution pipeline and structure of these experiments follow the same pattern as those used for result reproduction, we avoid duplicating unnecessary information here.
+Since the structure of these experiments follow the same pattern as those used for result reproduction, we only provide an overview.

 The additional experiments include: